geniv/nette-seo/README.md

 Seo title and description
 =========================

-#OBSOLETE - DEPRECATED
-description: block title and description are internal translate direct
+description: block title and description are internal save to database

 Installation
 ------------